PoC-dev/asterisk-translate-clid/README.md

 ASTSUPPORT/SOURCES.
 Then set their file type with WRKMBRPDM in the 5250 session as shown above.
 Now you can just type 14 beneath the objects to create them.

-The provided Makefile is based on some assumptions:
+The provided Makefile is optional and based on some assumptions:
 - You installed TMKMAKE according to the instructions in QUSRTOOL/QATTINFO.TMKINFO.
 If that library is not found, you need to install the "example programs" available on your install media.